 Work is performed in a standard office/lab environment.
 May be exposed to hazards within the laboratory environment, including but not limited to, potential exposure to contaminated blood and chemicals, etc. May require occasional lifting of objects from 50-75 pounds.
 Reasonable accommodations may be made for individuals with physical challenges to perform the essential duties and responsibilities of the position.

 Minimum Knowledge and Experience

 Associate’s degree or higher in related field plus two (2) years of work related experience.
-Official transcripts are required. *** Will be subject to a criminal background check.
-Some positions may be subject to a fingerprint check. ***
+Official transcripts are required. *** Will be subject to a criminal background check and fingerprint check. ***

 Essential Duties and Responsibilities